autumnleaves123/info-2300-final-project/documents/design-plan.md

 ### Scale

-[How large will the site be (approximate number of pages) and how many hours of work will be required to complete it?]

 The site will contain 10 pages, but this number is subject to change.
 We estimate that the project will take approximately 150 hours to complete.
 This includes time for planning, designing, building, and testing the website with our client and target audience.

 ## Milestone 1, Part IV: Work Distribution